-Support the Marion Island Marine Mammal Programme.
-ORDER THE BOOK BELOW.
+Support the Marion Island Marine Mammal Programme

 Cat hunter, Sealer, 'islander' legacy BOOK

 A substantial book about life on Marion Island!
 This book documents anecdotes from the earliest researchers, past cat hunters to modern sealers who are currently gathering data and monitoring animals at Marion Island.
 If you've been there, this book will bring back memories and if you haven't been there, this book will make you want to go to Marion!
-Beautiful photo's and interesting anecdotes weaved into the factual background of the broader Southern Ocean islands, show that the spirit of adventure and exploration still lives in 2017 in the name of science!
+Beautiful photo's and interesting anecdotes weaved into the factual background of the broader Southern Ocean islands, show that the spirit of adventure and exploration still lives now in the name of science!

 WHAT PEOPLE ARE SAYING ABOUT THIS BOOK.....